List of county roads in Sarasota County, Florida: History

 Old Englewood Road was the original alignment of Englewood Road entering Englewood.
 Englewood Road, Old Englewood Road, and Dearborn Street were part of the Tamiami Trail prior to the 1930s.
 It then became SR 311 up until the 1945 Florida State Road renumbering.
 After the renumbering, it became SR 775, which continued south thorough Englewood along McCall Road with Dearborn Street east becoming SR 777.
 SR 775 (which became SR 776 in later years) was realigned to run along an extended Indiana Avenue, with the old route becoming Old Englewood Road.
 Old Englewood Road and East Dearborn Street were then designated SR 775A (and later CR 775A).

 County Road 777

 County Road 777 (CR 777) is East Dearborn Street and River Road running from Englewood to North Port.

 Route description

 CR 777 begins in central Englewood at an intersection with SR 776 (Indiana Avenue).
-From its terminus, East Dearborn Street is a four-lane divided highway running east though Englewood.
+From its terminus, East Dearborn Street is a four-lane divided highway running east through Englewood.
 The road also runs west of SR 776 as West Dearborn Street, a local road.

 Just outside of Englewood at Pine Street, East Dearborn Street becomes River Road and turns northeast as a two-lane road.
 Near the Myakka State Forest, River Road turns north paralleling the Myakka River and enters North Port.
 River Road then comes to an intersection with US 41 (Tamiami Trail), where CR 777 becomes SR 777.